 Push Your Shoulders Back

 your body language and push your shoulders back to convey physically that you are ready to assert your point.
 "Good posture contributes to confidence (and also better breathing), both of which show that you mean business," says Myra.
 "Posture and your overall body language will speak just as much if not more than your words, leaving it absolutely clear that you deserve respect."

-4. Don't Be Afraid To Say "No"
+Don't Be Afraid To Say "No"

 the ability to say "no." So be sure to say the word, loud and clear, when necessary.
 As Myra says, " Setting boundaries is crucial.
 Say 'no' when something doesn't feel right to you, even if it'll make another person upset.
 The more you voice your true feelings, the easier it will be to do it all the time."